fabcotech/dappy-workshop-tls/README.md

 - 🔐 DNS over HTTPS for service discovery (and co-resolution by the dappy network in production environment)
 - 🤕 Right now it is simply accessed over HTTP (without encryption), continue to demo 2 and 3 to expose over HTTPS !

-# DEMO 2: Secure communication with TLS and use Dappy to distribute server certificate
+## DEMO 2️⃣ : Secure communications with TLS and use dappy to distribute server certificate

-## Publish www.company.dappy certificate
+### Publish www.company.dappy certificate

 Create a company.key private key for www.company.dappy domain.
 We will use this key to generate certificates.